ACA Group Global Privacy Policy

 • Third-party postal or courier providers that assist us with delivering marketing and other documents to you.

 • Aggregate Anonymous Information: ACA may provide to others the aggregate statistics about our Users’ Site activity for purposes of marketing, promotion, analytics, or similar activities.
 None of these statistics will identify Users personally.
+Once anonymized and aggregated the information no longer qualifies as personal information/personal data.

 • Protection of ACA or Others: ACA may disclose Information about our Users to others if ACA has a good faith belief that it is required or permitted to do so by law or legal process to respond to claims, to protect the rights, property or safety of ACA or others, or take action regarding illegal activities or suspected fraud, or in response to national security or law enforcement requests.